2018 CONNECTING DOTS FILM SEMINAR SERIES DESCRIPTIONS:

 - Entertain strategies to build supports and overcome barriers to compassionate, connected care.

-- Demonstrate the inter-connectedness of mental health conditions.
+- Explore the inter-connectedness of mental health conditions.

 CONNECTING DOTS seminars are for anyone and everyone impacted by mental health issues (e.g. caregivers, family members, professionals and individuals living with mental health concerns).
 Whether you’ve been immersed in the world of mental health for minutes or the millennium, our CONNECTING DOTS series have something to offer.
 [NOTE: all parts of each CONNECTING DOTS series must be taken for CE credits.]